 - Words appearing on top of the names like company, corporation, corp. and Co. etc could also be disregarded

-- Misspelt words, whether intentional or not, if conflict with a similar, properly spelt word.
+- Misspelled words, whether intentional or not, if a conflict with a similar, properly spelled word.

 - Type and case of letters, punctuation marks, and spacing between letters.

 - Words like Private, Pvt., Pvt, (P), Limited, Ltd., Ltd, LLP, etc.

 - Use of a tense or a number of an equivalent word which doesn’t distinguish one name from another.

 - A different combination of similar words doesn’t make the proposed name different from an existing name.